Tauon Music Box is a modern, streamlined music player app that's packed with features! An emphgasis on playlists and drag and drop importing

 the end of another.

-Hold Ctrl while dragging to the right of all the tabs to create a duplicate of that playlist.
+Hold Ctrl while dragging to the right of all the tabs to create a duplicate of a playlist.

 The bottom panel

 Feature: Right click the play button to go to playing.